-Sourcewise will support the administration of and access of hot, frozen meals to eligible older adults, at ⊠ 2024-2025□ 2025-2026□ 2026-2027 Title III C/Admin least 60 years and older, who are homebound, frail and/or unable to □ 2027-2028 prepare meals or shop on a consistent basis for themselves.
+Objective 8.2 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will support the administration of and access to hot and frozen meals to eligible older adults, at least 60 years and older, who are homebound, frail and/or unable to prepare meals or shop on a consistent basis for themselves.
 The Sourcewise Meals on Wheels program will support older adults to remain independent in their chosen living environment, avoid hospitalization, cater to their special dietary needs, and support the management of chronic health issues through meals.
-Sourcewise will provide Meals on Wheels in coordination with a qualified meal delivery service which complies with the Dietary Guidelines for Americans (while incorporating special needs of the older adult population) access to nutrition meals regardless of their ability to pay.
+Sourcewise will provide Meals on Wheels in coordination with a qualified meal delivery service which complies with the Dietary Guidelines for Americans (while incorporating special needs of the older adult population) access to nutrition meals regardless of their ability to pay. ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 Title III C/Admin

-Objective 8.3 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will support the administration of congregate to-go meals throughout Santa Clara County.
-To-go meals will provide additional access to congregate sites, through providing, meals that are carried out, grab, and go, or drive through.
+Objective 8.3 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will support the administration of to-go meals throughout Santa Clara County.
+To-go meals will provide additional access to congregate sites, through providing meals that are carried out, grab, and go, or drive through.
 Individuals acquiring meals will have the opportunity to consume off site either in person or virtually congregate with the meal.
 Alternatively, to go meals will allow for older adults and individuals with disabilities to consume off site without in person or virtual congregating.
-Providing to-go meals is an initiative to promote choice in dining environments and tailor service delivery to the individual's needs. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Title III C
+Providing to-go meals is an initiative to promote choice in dining environments and tailor service delivery to the individual's needs. ⊠ 2024-2025 □ 2025-2026 □ 2026-2027 □ 2027-2028 Title III C